1. Gardens by the Bay

-It has multiple rides of different difficulty levels like for small kids, teenagers, and adults everyone will have something amusing to try.
+It has multiple rides of different difficulty levels for small kids, teenagers, and adults everyone will have something amusing to try.
 You will find different themes in different zones like Sci-Fi City, Ancient Egypt, Madagascar, etc.

 In addition to multiple rides, it has other Hollywood-themed attractions, entertainment shows, Gift Shops, few restaurants for refreshments.
 It’s very difficult, to sum up the entire theme park experience in words.
-Actually, I can write a full-length blog on this experience, It’s a world-class park, I am putting some pictures below from my experience.
+I can write a full-length blog on this experience, It’s a world-class park, and I am putting some pictures below from my experience.
 Please leave your comments below to share your experience as well.

 Tickets for Theme Park are also available online on their official website link, Pre-booking is good to avoid standing in queues as it will usually be a crowded place.
 Also, you can take priority passes/tickets with little extra cost, Which will help you to save time by getting priority entrance almost everywhere.
 You will not have to wait or stand in queue for your turn.